All posts by Michael Sabrio

 GoBike strives to be the number one bicycle provider in Kosovo, with specialized bike shops for rentals, sales, and maintenance.
 Our business will focus on the organization and promotion of cycling events (excursions, festivals, cycling clubs, etc.) and education of citizens on the importance of bicycle use.
 This, indirectly, will affect the greater demand for bicycle rental and sale services.
 In the future, GoBike plans to establish the very first public bicycle rental system, initially in the capital, with the hope of expanding to other cities.

 Pedals for Progress, thank you ever so much for your contribution and support.
-I look forward to reporting the details of the concrete contribution our joint endeavor is making to ease Kosovo’s environmental and economic challenges.
+I look forward to reporting on the contribution our joint endeavor is making to address Kosovo’s environmental and economic challenges.

 Kosovo